Korean War Legacy Project

 Michael Corona

-Everywhere Mike Corona's unit went, no matter how long they stayed, they had to dig a hole to sleep.
-He still remembers the two house boys the soldiers named "Pat" and "Mike."
-These boys cleaned and helped the soldiers with basic daily needs.
-In return for payment, US soldiers provided the boys with food and clothing.
+Wherever Mike Corona's unit was stationed, they always had to dig a hole to sleep, regardless of how long they stayed.
+Although he saw very few civilians, he fondly remembers two houseboys whom the soldiers named "Pat" and "Mike."
+These boys helped clean and assisted the soldiers with their daily needs.
+In exchange for their help, the U.S. soldiers provided the boys with food and clothing as payment.

 Myron “Jack” Leissler